dtfung/datascience/Projects/Predict-SnP500/README.md

 If you want to extend this work, here are a few places to start:

 * Generate more features and perform feature selection.
-    * Use the 'assembly.py' file to add them to the dataset
+    * Use the `assembly.py` file to add them to the dataset
-    * Use the 'features.py' to perform the necessary calculations
+    * Use the `features.py` to perform the necessary calculations
-    * Add the name of the feature to a list called 'features' found in 'settings.py'
+    * Add the name of the feature to a list called `features` found in `settings.py`
     * Here are some suggested features:
         1. The average volume over the last 5 days
         2. The average volume over the last 30 days